Democracy: Semi-direct

 Some modern democracies that are predominantly representative in nature also heavily rely upon forms of political action that are directly democratic.
 These democracies, which combine elements of representative democracy and direct democracy, are termed semi-direct democracies or participatory democracies.
 Examples include Switzerland and some U.S. states, where frequent use is made of referendums and initiatives.

 The Swiss confederation is a semi-direct democracy.
 At the federal level, citizens can propose changes to the constitution (federal popular initiative) or ask for a referendum to be held on any law voted by the parliament.
 Between January 1995 and June 2005, Swiss citizens voted 31 times, to answer 103 questions (during the same period, French citizens participated in only two referendums).
 Although in the past 120 years less than 250 initiatives have been put to referendum.

 Examples include the extensive use of referendums in the US state of California, which is a state that has more than 20 million voters.

 In New England, town meetings are often used, especially in rural areas, to manage local government.
 This creates a hybrid form of government, with a local direct democracy and a representative state government.
 For example, most Vermont towns hold annual town meetings in March in which town officers are elected, budgets for the town and schools are voted on, and citizens have the opportunity to speak and be heard on political matters.

 Lot system

 The use of a lot system, a characteristic of Athenian democracy, is a feature of some versions of direct democracies.
 In this system, important governmental and administrative tasks are performed by citizens picked from a lottery.

 Representative

 Representative democracy involves the election of government officials by the people being represented.
-If the head of state is also democratically elected then it is called a democratic republic.
 The most common mechanisms involve election of the candidate with a majority or a plurality of the votes.
 Most western countries have representative systems.